Contents

 2. Complete the application form online via the VFS Global service and print it — or via the embassy's website

-3. Collect other documents required for a Schengen permit and book and appointment
+3. Collect other documents required for a Schengen permit and book an appointment

 4. Pay your fees